GuiMaFol/IoT-Hydroponics-System-Using-ESP32/README.md

 <DallasTemperature.h>;

 **Pin Configuration:**
-Sensors: For the temperature sensor (ds18B20), connect its pins as follows:
-Power (Vcc) connects to 3V3 (3.3V);
+Sensors: For the temperature sensor (ds18B20), connect its pins as follows:/ Power (Vcc) connects to 3V3 (3.3V);/
-Ground connects to GND;
+Ground connects to GND;/
-Data connects to pin D4;
+Data connects to pin D4;/
 For temperature data capture, it is necessary to have a 4.7k Ohms resistor between the sensor's "Vcc" and the "Data" pin.
-Now, for the proximity ultrasonic sensor (HC-sr04), the pin configuration is as follows:
+Now, for the proximity ultrasonic sensor (HC-sr04), the pin configuration is as follows:/
--Power (Vcc) connects to VIN (5V);
+-Power (Vcc) connects to VIN (5V);/
--Ground (Gnd) connects to GND;
+-Ground (Gnd) connects to GND;/
--Trigger (Trig) is connected to pin D5;
+-Trigger (Trig) is connected to pin D5;/
--Echo (Echo) is connected to pin D18;
+-Echo (Echo) is connected to pin D18;/
-Actuator pin configuration (at this stage of development, LEDs are being used to represent both Heating and Pump) in relation to ESP32:
+Actuator pin configuration (at this stage of development, LEDs are being used to represent both Heating and Pump) in relation to ESP32:/
--For heating, pin D22 is used;
+-For heating, pin D22 is used;/
--For the pump, pin D2 is used;
+-For the pump, pin D2 is used;/

 **WiFi Connection (script):**
-For the device's WiFi connection, after library installation, it is necessary to input the SSID and WiFi password as follows;
+For the device's WiFi connection, after library installation, it is necessary to input the SSID and WiFi password as follows;/
--Line 8 - SSID definition, where the WiFi ID to be connected must be placed;
--Line 9 - Introduction of the WiFi network password, placed between quotes ("").
+-Line 8 - SSID definition, where the WiFi ID to be connected must be placed;/ -Line 9 - Introduction of the WiFi network password, placed between quotes ("").

 **MQTT Connection (script):**
-To ensure the connection, some parameters need to be configured, these are;
--The MQTT ID, configured in line 13 of the script, where the ID used for the connection should be placed between quotes ("");
+To ensure the connection, some parameters need to be configured, these are;/ -The MQTT ID, configured in line 13 of the script, where the ID used for the connection should be placed between quotes ("");/
--The MQTT Broker, configured in line 14 of the script, where the used broker (in this case, "broker.hivemq.com") should be placed between quotes ("");
+-The MQTT Broker, configured in line 14 of the script, where the used broker (in this case, "broker.hivemq.com") should be placed between quotes ("");/
--The PORT, in line 15: in the MQTT_PORT section, it will be 1883 (as in the program);
--In lines 16 and 17, the topics to subscribe, publish, and subscribe are presented.
-You must place the topics used for the MQTT connection between quotes ("").
+-The PORT, in line 15: in the MQTT_PORT section, it will be 1883 (as in the program);/ -In lines 16 and 17, the topics to subscribe, publish, and subscribe are presented.
+You must place the topics used for the MQTT connection between quotes ("")./
 From this point, the connection to the broker and subscription to the topic will be effective.

 **Software Setup:**